apple/swift-mmio/Sources/MMIO/Documentation.docc/Core-Concepts/Understanding-MMIO.md

 ## Overview

-> FIXME: "In an MMIO system" weird

 Memory-Mapped I/O (MMIO) is a common technique in computer architecture that enables the Central Processing Unit (CPU) to interact with hardware peripherals.
-In an MMIO system, the control interfaces, status indicators, and data buffers of hardware devices—such as timers, serial communication interfaces (UARTs), General-Purpose Input/Output (GPIO) controllers, and Serial Peripheral Interface (SPI) controllers—are assigned specific addresses within the CPU's main memory address space.
+In systems with MMIO, the control interfaces, status indicators, and data buffers of hardware devices—such as timers, serial communication interfaces (UARTs), General-Purpose Input/Output (GPIO) controllers, and Serial Peripheral Interface (SPI) controllers—are assigned specific addresses within the CPU's main memory address space.

 This means the CPU can control and monitor hardware by reading from or writing to these special memory addresses, using the same load and store instructions it employs for accessing regular Random Access Memory (RAM).
 This approach contrasts with systems that use dedicated I/O instructions (often called Port-Mapped I/O).

 For instance, if a GPIO peripheral has a "Port Data Output Register" at memory address `0x400FF000`, the CPU could set the third pin of this port high (assuming pin 3 corresponds to bit 3 of the register) by writing the value `0x00000008` (which is binary `...00001000`) to that address.

-> FIXME: remove?

-Swift MMIO provides a safe, structured, and Swift-idiomatic way to perform these memory accesses.

-## Registers
+### Registers

 In the context of MMIO, a **register** is a small, fixed-size storage location within a hardware peripheral.
 Each register serves a specific purpose: